 - 1. STOP!
 Read the safety information above. - 2.
 Make sure equipment shutoff valve is fully open. - 3.
 Turn control knob clockwise / to the OFF position. - 4.
-Wait five (5) minutes to clear out any gas.
+Wait five minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you don't smell gas, go to the next step. - 5.
-Turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 19).
+If you don't smell gas, go to the next step.

-Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, the control knob may need to be pressed in for 30 seconds or more.
-This will allow air to bleed from the gas system.

-- If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 6.
-With control knob pressed in, push down and release ignitor button (see Figure 19).
+- 5. Turn control knob to PILOT/IGN and press in. - Note: You may be running this heater for the first time after hooking up to gas supply.
+If so, you may need to press in control knob for 30 seconds or more.
+This will allow air to bleed from the gas system. - If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 6.
+With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the front of burner.
-The pilot can be seen through the glass panel.
 If needed, keep pressing ignitor button until pilot lights.